 The Chief Finance and Operations Officer (CFOO) is responsible for preparing and obtaining approval for the annual budget.
 Individual academy budgets will be prepared by the CFOO in conjunction with the Head Teacher.
-Each academy's budget will be reviewed by its Local Governing Body, who are required to recommend the budget to the Trust Board.
-The consolidated Trust budget will be reviewed by the Finance, Audit and Resources committee.
-On completion of the review process by the Finance, Audit and Resource committee, the budget must recommended to the Trust Board for approval.
+The consolidated Trust budget will be reviewed by the Finance, Audit, Risk and Resources committee.
+On completion of the review process by the Finance, Audit Risk and Resource committee, the budget must recommended to the Trust Board for approval.

-The CFOO is responsible for establishing a timetable that allows sufficient time for the approval process and ensures that the ESFA requirements regarding budget returns submission (by 31st July) can be met.
+The CFOO is responsible for establishing a timetable that allows sufficient time for the approval process and ensures that the ESFA requirements regarding budget returns submission (by a date in July specified by the ESFA) can be met.